 If a judge grants your complaint, you would receive a judgment of nullity, which voids the marriage as if it did not happen.
 The judge cannot make any orders about property division during an annulment.
 Although it is rare for couples with children to get an annulment rather than a divorce, if you and your spouse had children together and then get an annulment, the judge could make decisions about child custody or child support during an annulment proceeding.
 Your children would continue to be considered legitimate after the annulment.Explore Your Options with an Annulment Lawyer in Monmouth County

 If you want to get an annulment, or if your spouse has served you with a Complaint for Annulment, you should consult a lawyer to make sure that the proceeding will address any issues that may come up in the future.
 In some cases, there are advantages to divorce that you should consider.
 At Goldstein Law Group, our Monmouth County annulment attorneys also serve clients in Manalapan, Freehold, East Brunswick, and communities across Middlesex County.
-Contact us at 732-967-6777 or via our online form to arrange a free consultation with a knowledgeable divorce attorney.
+Contact us at 732-967-6777 or via our online form to arrange a Free 10 Minute Case Evaluation* with a knowledgeable divorce attorney.